iamkavinnnn/iamkavinnnn/README.md

 - 👋 Hi, I’m Kavin
-- 👀 I’m interested in Javascript and CSS
+- 👀 I am a full-stack Web developer
-- 🌱 I’m currently learning Javascript
+- 🌱 I work with HTML, CSS and PHP currently
 - 💞️ I’m looking to collaborate on tech startup and SAAS software startups
-- 📫 Feel free to contact me through my email skavin02@gmail.com
+- 📫 Feel free to contact me through my email: skavin02@gmail.com

 <!---
 iamkavinnnn/iamkavinnnn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.